When I look back at my agile journey, two facts were true on the first day I became a product owner (PO), which are still true now.

 - Then define your columns around the state each item is when it lands in that column.
 The most straightforward boards go with a planned/ready/doing/done or similar column definition.

 - Build a queue for unrefined items.
-If you’re a PO, this is your product backlog.
+If you’re a PO (and using Scrum), this could your product backlog.